rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 # Screenlamp Toolkit Tutorial

-This tutorial explains how the individual screenlamp tools (located in the `screenlamp/tools` subdirectory) work in the context of a small virtual screening example.
+This tutorial explains how the individual screenlamp tools (located in the [screenlamp/tools](https://github.com/rasbt/screenlamp/tree/master/tools) subdirectory) work in the context of a small virtual screening example.

-The dataset and workflow we are going to use is simililar to the [Pipeline Tutorial](pipeline-tutorial-1/index.html), which uses a preconstructed, automated virtual pipeline based using the tools explained in this tutorial.
-While the [Pipeline Tutorial](pipeline-tutorial-1/index.html) provides a high level overview and a more convenient, preconstructred pipeline, this tool aims to explain the building blocks behind it so that users can understand and learn how to construct their own pipelines and/or modify the existing pipeline presented in the [Pipeline Tutorial](pipeline-tutorial-1/index.html).
+The workflow we are going to use is similar to the [Pipeline Tutorial](pipeline-tutorial-1), which uses a pre-constructed, automated virtual pipeline based using the tools explained in this tutorial.
+While the [Pipeline Tutorial](pipeline-tutorial-1) provides a high-level overview and a more convenient, pre-constructed pipeline, this tool aims to explain the building blocks behind it so that users can understand and learn how to construct their own pipelines and/or modify the existing pipeline presented in the [Pipeline Tutorial](pipeline-tutorial-1).

-To explain the main steps in a typical filtering pipeline using screenlamp, this tutorial will work through the following individual steps performed by the pipeline in the [Pipeline Tutorial](pipeline-tutorial-1/index.html) incrementally:
+To explain the main steps in a typical filtering pipeline using screenlamp, this tutorial will work through the following individual steps performed by the pipeline in the [Pipeline Tutorial](pipeline-tutorial-1) incrementally:

 ![](images/tools-tutorial-1/pipeline-overview.jpg)